Qiskit/qiskit-metapackage/docs/deprecation_policy.rst

 - If you are changing the default behavior of a function, consider adding a keyword argument to select between old and new behaviors.
-When it comes time, you can issue a future warning if the keyword argument is not given (*e.g.* if it is ``None``), saying that the new value will soon become the default.
+When it comes time, you can issue a ``FutureWarning`` if the keyword argument is not given (*e.g.* if it is ``None``), saying that the new value will soon become the default.
 You will need to go through the normal deprecation period for removing this keyword argument after you have made the behavior change.
 This